 The Role of the Israelis in the Program

-The role of the Israeli peer is to engage with the American participant two evenings per week, to host the participant at least once for a Shabbat family dinner and to commit to a number of mandatory activities such as: An orientation meeting prior to the beginning of the program, opening ceremony, the group bonding weekend, a joint organized activity, ending ceremony, farewell party and a summary meeting.
-An Israeli peer hosts his/her American counterpart for a Shabbat family dinner, and peers are invited to join most of the program's activities and meetings with business leaders.
+Over the course of the ten-week summer, the Israelis participate in Birthright Israel Excel programming alongside the Americans.
+They commit to a number of mandatory activities, such as: an orientation meeting before the program, opening ceremony, the group bonding weekend, a joint organized activity, ending ceremony, farewell party, and a summary meeting.
+An Israeli peer hosts his/her American counterpart for a Shabbat family dinner, and peers are invited to join most of the program’s activities and meetings with business leaders.
 In this way, American fellows get to know not only their own peer, but all of the other Israeli peers as well.

 Applications will be accepted between December 1 -31st, 2014.
 It is open to all full-time IDC students and IDF soldiers.
 Candidates must be fluent in English, 20-26 years of age (at the time of application), who reside in the Tel Aviv area and are interested in business.